rahulrk1991/InterviewMile/README.md

 # InterviewMile
-This is a public repository for our collection projects InterviewMile .
+This is a public repository for our pet project InterviewMile .
 Contributors: Vishwa , Rahul , Gaurav, Arpit